garylirocks/quickrefs/azure-storage.markdown

 There are three types:

-- **User delegation SAS**
-  - Secured with Azure AD credentials and also permissions specified for the SAS
-  - For Blob only: could be at container or blob level
-  - Recommended over signing with an access key
-- **Service SAS**: scoped at container level, which can be a blob container, a file share, a queue or a table
 - **Account SAS**

   You could specify:
     - Allowed services: Blob, File, Queue, Table
     - Allowed resource types: Service, Container, Object
     - Allowed permissions: Read, Write, Delete, List, ...
+- **Service SAS**: scoped at container level, which can be a blob container, a file share, a queue or a table
+- **User delegation SAS**
+  - Secured with Azure AD credentials and also permissions specified for the SAS
+  - For Blob only: could be at container or blob level
+  - Recommended over signing with an access key

+NOTE: *Account SAS and Service SAS are signed by account key, so if you disable account key, they won't work*

-Two forms:
+There are two forms:

 - Ad hoc SAS

   An ad hoc SAS URI looks like `https://myaccount.blob.core.windows.net/?restype=service&comp=properties&sv=2015-04-05&ss=bf&srt=s&st=2015-04-29T22%3A18%3A26Z&se=2015-04-30T02%3A23%3A26Z&sr=b&sp=rw&sip=168.1.5.60-168.1.5.70&spr=https&sig=F%6GRVAZ5Cdj2Pw4txxxxx`, it contains: